 Personal injury attorneys can help recover compensation for all manner of injuries.
 Common personal injury claims stem from catastrophic injuries, such as those that will likely impair the sufferer’s ability to earn an income or live the life they previously enjoyed.
 Catastrophic injuries range from traumatic brain injuries or spinal cord injuries to disfigurement and internal injuries and everything in between.

-When individuals decide to hire an attorney to assist them with their claim, there is paperwork involved in formalizing the attorney-client relationship.
+When individuals decide to retain legal counsel to assist them with their claims, there is paperwork involved in formalizing the attorney-client relationship.
 The contingent fee agreement is one document you must read carefully before signing.
 This agreement outlines the services that the attorney will perform during the representation of your claim.

 Additionally, the agreement explains that a percentage of the compensation received for your claim will pay the attorney.
 Some attorneys determine one fee if the claim settles before trial and a higher percentage fee if the case involves litigation.
 This is because litigation is expensive.
 The preparation for presenting a case in court is often far more extensive than negotiating payment directly with the at-fault party’s insurance provider.
 Sometimes called recovery fees, they are just a percentage of the total recovery for the claim.